 BIM and GIS (University Case Study)

-Connecting BIM-GIS and AIM amplifies the value of data where stakeholders including the employer will have a better understanding how the asset or portfolio could operate (running scenarios in a virtual / gamificative environment and obtain/calculate CAPEX/OPEX), visualising about asset’s operation, location of the asset and to see project progress.
+Connecting BIM-GIS and AIM through relational databases amplifies the value of data where stakeholders including the employer will have a better understanding how the asset or portfolio could operate (running scenarios in a virtual / gamified environment and obtain/calculate CAPEX/OPEX), visualising about asset’s operation, location of the asset and to see project progress.
 So, by integrating cost data such as ERP to the above data then the employer in particular could obtain useful information about project viability, cash flow, maintenance cost etc.

 As a result employer’s overarching digital strategy should incorporate and integrate data and information of an asset, it’s location as well as design, construction and in use details.
 This strategy will help employer to understand and interlink their organisation, programme and projects to inform better estate level asset management.